 Can I substitute with other ingredients?

 I haven’t tried making the okonomiyaki sauce besides these 4 ingredients I listed.
-My intention to create okonomiyaki sauce is to replicate the exact flavor as the Otafuku’s okonomi sauce, and I think it’s pretty close (I’d say you will need a tiny bit more sugar to achieve the exact taste).
-Therefore, I don’t recommend substitutions for this recipe.
+My intention to create okonomiyaki sauce is to replicate the exact flavor of Otafuku’s okonomi sauce.
+I think it’s pretty close, although you’d need to use more sugar to achieve the exact taste.
+If you want to keep this similar flavor, then I don’t recommend substituting other ingredients.

 If you need to modify certain things due to dietary restriction, I really hope you can find a good substitution that helps yield the right flavor.